RESCUE ADVICE

 Hatchlings and nestlings must be reunited with their parents

-In both cases the nest is almost certainly nearby.
 If you can find the nest (it may be well hidden), put the bird back as quickly as possible.
-Don’t worry—parent birds do not recognize their young by smell.
+Don’t worry, parent birds do not recognise their young by smell.
 They will not abandon a baby if it has been touched by humans.
-If the nest has been destroyed you can make a new one using a clean icecream container, place the chick back inside and watch to see if the parents come back.
+If the nest has been destroyed you can make a new one using a clean ice cream container, place the chick back inside and watch to see if the parents come back.

-Most of the baby birds people find are fledglings.
 These are young birds that have just left the nest, and can’t fly yet, but are still under the care of their parents, and do not need our help.
 Fledglings are feathered and capable of hopping or flitting, with toes that can tightly grip your finger or a twig.
-These youngsters are generally adorable and fluffy, with a tiny stub of a tail.

 When fledglings leave their nest they rarely return, so even if you see the nest it’s not a good idea to put the bird back in—it will hop right back out.
 Usually there is no reason to intervene at all beyond putting the bird on a nearby perch out of harm’s way and keeping pets indoors.
 The parents may be attending to four or five young scattered in different directions, but they will return to care for the one you have found.
 You can watch from a distance to make sure the parents are returning to care for the fledgling.